Guild Guitar Company: Córdoba era

-Guild Import brands
+Guild import brands

 In the early 1970s, Guild began to form import brands for acoustic and electric guitars made in Asia.
 There was a total of three import brands: Madeira, Burnside, and DeArmond.

 Madeira Acoustic and Electric Guitars were import guitars based on existing Guild designs.
-They are characterized by their substantially unique pickguard shape and differing headstock.
+They are characterized by their unique pickguard shape and differing headstock.

-Similarly to Madeira, Burnside Electric Guitars were Guild electric guitar designs (typically of super-Strat delineation) manufactured outside the United States.
+Similarly to Madeira, Burnside Electric Guitars were Guild electric guitar designs (typically of superstrat delineation) manufactured outside the United States.
 The headstocks on these guitars read "Burnside by Guild."
 Both brands were discontinued in the early 1990s.

-After Fender purchased Guild in the mid 1990s, reissues of some Guild electric guitars were manufactured in Korea under the DeArmond brand name, which Fender also owned the rights to.
+After Fender purchased Guild in the mid-1990s, reissues of some Guild electric guitars were manufactured in Korea under the DeArmond brand name, which Fender also owned the rights to.
 Import reissue models included the Starfire, X155, T400, M-75 Bluesbird, S-73, and Pilot Bass series.
 On the front of the headstock, these instruments display the DeArmond logo above a modified version of Guild's Chesterfield logo.
 On early production versions, the truss rod cover is stenciled with the word 'Guild' stylized and the DeArmond reissue model number, and the back of the headstock is stenciled with 'DeArmond by Guild' above the guitar's serial number.
 Later production versions drop all references to the Guild brand name except for a modified Chesterfield headstock inlay on most models.
 The DeArmond line also included other less expensive models similar in design to the Guild reissues and manufactured in Indonesia.
 The DeArmond brand was discontinued in the early 2000s.